 - Summer Research Team conducts research at one of the twelve U.S. Department of Homeland Security Centers of Excellence and their partners for ten weeks during the summer.

-- Seaborg Institute Nuclear Science Summer Internship Program seeks graduate and outstanding undergraduate students from research universities across the nation to work in critical skills areas related to nuclear forensics.
+- Seaborg Institute Nuclear Science Summer Internship Program seeks graduate students from research universities across the nation to work in critical skills areas related to nuclear forensics.
 Students are given an opportunity to join scientists in independent research projects at a national laboratory and are teamed with mentors who can help hone their skills and guide research projects for advanced degrees.

 - Nuclear Forensics Undergraduate Summer School provides undergraduate students with comprehensive, experimental, hands-on training in topics essential to nuclear forensics.
 Through laboratory experiments and complementary lectures, students are introduced to the practice and technical aspects of nuclear forensic science.